orangeturtle739/photos-export/README.md

 The program writes as much metadata as it can directly into the images using EXIF.
 (See http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/XMP.html for information about supported tags.)
 This program worked on the database format around 2016-08.
 Apple has since changed the naming of some files, and this script no longer works, though it might with some small fixes.
 I do not have access to the new format, so I can't test it.
 However, feel free to update it and open a pull request!

-The program is operated into distinct phases, which can all be run independently:
+The program operates in distinct phases, which can all be run independently:

 * Extraction: the program reads the Photos database, and copies all the files and metadata to a new folder.
 All the metadata is stored in JSON sidecar files.
 Done in [`extract_photos.py`](extract_photos.py).
 Run as:
   ```shell